 What Does This Financial Aid Look Like?

-Work study means that these schools will guarantee that you will be given a job that will cover some of your costs.
+Grants and scholarships are financial gifts that do not need to be paid back.
+Work study means that these schools guarantee you will be given a job that will cover some of your costs.

 However, some of the schools listed below will also include loans as part of their financial aid packages.

 When a school considers your FAFSA and your aid package, they also determine your eligibility for federal loan programs.
-These loans need to be repaid, but if they are granted through your school, they count as part of your "100% financial aid program."
+These loans need to be repaid, but if they are granted through your school, they will count as part of your "100% financial aid program."

 These loans are usually much better than private student loans because they tend to have lower interest rates, grace periods, convenient repayment plans, and loan forgiveness programs.

+As you are looking over the lists below, you might start to notice a pattern.
+Most of these schools are well known for being excellent in their fields.
 It's usually the top schools that are committed to and able to meet 100% of their students' financial needs.